• Skip to primary navigation

 Grated Cheese: Any cheese you like will do here.
 I keep grated cheddar on hand so that’s what I use.
 Mozzarella, Monterey Jack, Pepper Jack, or Provolone would also work well.
 And of course, you don’t have to use cheese if you’d rather not.

-Sour cream: Sour cream adds a nice cool, creamy tanginess to the beans and rice.
+Sour cream: Sour cream adds a nice cool, creamy tanginess to the black beans and rice.

-Lime wedges: A squeeze of lime juice over your bean and rice bowl, or over whichever version you choose to make.
+Lime wedges: A squeeze of lime juice over your black bean and rice bowl or whichever version you make.

 Salsa: I typically use jarred salsa, but you can make or buy fresh salsa if you prefer.